Plus: Greenhouses, Garden Shows & Garden Tours

 Niagara Falls Ontario Gardens

 Some of the most frequently-visited gardens in Ontario are found in Niagara Falls.
 The Niagara Falls Parks Commission maintains acres of parks and gardens all around the famous Falls.
 These include the Queen Victoria Park (facing the Falls), the Floral Clock, and The Floral Showcase greenhouse.
 The Niagara Parks Botanical Gardens with its school for gardeners is a must-see for gardening fans.
 The Butterfly Conservatory is worth visiting for its tropical plants as well.
-Bird Kingdom, also in the Falls, is a commercially-operated mini-rainforest under glass, full of botanical delights as well as exotic birds from many lands.
+Bird Kingdom, also in the Falls, is a mini-rainforest under glass, full of botanical delights as well as exotic birds from many lands.

 Above: Niagara Parks Botanical Gardens.